iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.nhs.covid19.production___4.7 (168)/report.md

 <img src="4_star_reviews_wordcloud.png" alt="uk.nhs.covid19.production 4 reviews"/>
 </p>

+> I find the app is easy to navigate, the information is up to date, but finding local GP or community pharmacy that give the covid 19 vacation is hard to find, been told i qualify for the first vacation and can't find any place local to me to get it?.<br> :date: __2021-04-04 03:53:44__

+> Wish we could input more than one postcode as i stay with my boyfriend for a week each month and he lives under a different council so i cant input his postcode.
+Also would be nice if we could input if we have had the vaccine which would tell others and help them feel more at ease<br> :date: __2021-04-04 00:01:01__

+> You can't use the ID that comes with a test kit to record your results<br> :date: __2021-04-01 15:13:45__

+> bit annoying I have to have Bluetooth on all the time<br> :date: __2021-04-01 14:31:06__

+> Cant we have our vaccination data in here as well<br> :date: __2021-03-29 19:17:39__

+> App working fine now after update.<br> :date: __2021-03-29 15:25:17__

 > Would be good if you could store your vaccination details incase you lose the card given<br> :date: __2021-03-25 13:19:42__

 > Really good app<br> :date: __2021-03-24 21:56:17__